What is Esri Collector and Survey123?

 Esri Collector is for mobile maps

-If your want to improve positional accuracy, Esri Collector can pair with external GNSS receivers.
-By default, your phone’s GPS receiver has about 5 meters accuracy.
+If you want to improve positional accuracy, Esri Collector can pair with external GNSS receivers.
+By default, your phone’s GPS receiver has about 5-meter accuracy.
 But external GNSS receivers can improve it to less than 1 meter.